econoalchemist/SeedSigner/04_Generate-Seed.md

 Your SeedSigner can communicate this number to you in the form of a list of English words or a QR code; both methods contain the same information, your master seed.
 Keep in mind that anyone who gains access to this master seed information can use it to re-create your Bitcoin wallet and take the bitcoin from it, so be sure to handle this information securely and privately.

 You will have a couple choices when creating a new seed, capture an image or roll some dice.
 Both processes involve randomness, which is a key element in creating a secure master seed that cannot be guessed.
 The randomness of the image-method involves taking information from several frames prior to the image itself along with some information in the image.
-The randomness of the dice rolls is pretty self explainatory, best practice is to use a balanced dice.
-Another best practice is to use a 256 bit number for your master seed which translates to a 24-word mnmonic, the 12-word mnemonics are made from 128 bits.
+The randomness of the dice rolls is pretty self explanatory, best practice is to use a balanced dice.
+Another best practice is to use a 256 bit number for your master seed which translates to a 24-word mnemonic, the 12-word mnemonics are made from 128 bits.

 ## With Camera
 As mentioned, the randomness with the image method is a combination of information taken from several frames prior to the actual image itself plus some information from the image.
 No two images will be exactly the same and they will all produce drastically different master seeds.